About us

 Peter Wilson

-Peter has been instrumental in the transformation of the 616 hectares of predator infested pine forest at Te Arai to a managed land use that supports the restoration of native flora and fauna, and supporting recovery efforts of Tara iti (NZ Fairy Tern).
+Peter has been instrumental in the transformation of 616 hectares of predator-infested pine forest at Te Arai into managed land use that supports the re-establishment of native flora and fauna including, and recovery of the critically endangered NZ Fairy Tern.

 Peter Hall